A sub-aquatic scuba girl lovin’ life beneath the waves and the motion of the ocean…

 Project AWARE Conservation Diver

 I learned about environmental issues in the ocean commons and coastal zones, about fisheries challenges and sustainability problems, what’s happening to coral reefs and reef inhabitants and what I can do to help protect marine environments.

 I learned how to identify the different characteristics of fish families and species, fish survey techniques and strategies and about Project AWARE activities which can help protect aquatic marine life.

 I map out various types of sea bed found near the shore, and record what lives in each sea bed which helps Seasearch establish the richest sites for marine life, where problems are and which areas need protecting.

-I am always keen to meet other divers, photographers and ocean kindred spirits so you are very welcome to get in touch.
-A quick email is the best way to contact me, so we can arrange a convenient time to chat.
+I’m always keen to meet other divers, ocean photographers and kindred spirits.
+You are very welcome to get in touch; a quick email is the best way to contact me, so we can arrange a convenient time to chat.